 59:17 Thereupon, their end together was to be in the Fire, dwelling therein forever.
 That is the reward of the wrongdoer.

 With their livelihood gone, the Banu Nadir agreed to go into exile.
-The Prophet allowed them to take with them whatever their camels could carry.
+Muhammad allowed them to take with them whatever their camels could carry.
 That left the Banu Qurayzah (also referred to as the Beni Qurayzah).
 This is what Allah had to say about the dispossession of the Banu Qaynuqa and the Banu Nadir:

 In the Name of Allah,